 Above you can see the weekly incidence reported by Flusurvey.
-Last week (week seventeen) reports of flu-like illness continued to fall in all age groups, although slightly increased from the week before.
+Last week (week twenty one) reports of flu-like illness remained low in all age groups, although slightly increased from the week before.
 It is still looking like we managed to avoid a bad flu season this year!

 So far this year there has been very little flu around.
 Here you can track how much flu-like illness our participants are reporting last year (2013/4) compared to the previous year (2012/3).
 It looks like we had a very mild season this year.

 The figure below shows where Flusurvey participants are based.
 London, the South, and the East are well represented, but we would like to get a larger proportion from the North, Scotland and Wales.
 We'd also like to have more children involved, please tell your friends!

 In the twenty first week of this year's flu season, rates of flu-like illness were low.
 The highest rates of flu like illness were in the Southwest, East Midlands, and Scotland.
 This week there were almost no cases in Wales.
-This week we had very few reports from Northern Ireland and the Northeast so it is difficult to say what is going on in these regions.
+This week there were few reports from the Northeast so it is difficult to say what is going on there.

 This figure shows the proportion of Flusurvey participants positive for a flu-like illness in the 2012-2013 flu season who sought care from a health professional.
 Blue bars represent participants that visited a health professional, red lines participants who either visited a health professional or called a help line.